NSLS-II/ptycho_gui/README.md

 ## Introduction

 ## Installation
 While one can `pip install` this pacakge directly, most likely the non-Python dependencies will not be available.
 For the time being, therefore, we recommend using Conda.
-The last two steps in each part of instructions below are needed for using GPU.

 ### On NSLS-II beamline machines
 The instruction below is **for admins who have the root priviledge** to install the software at the system level so that *all* users logging in the machine can run the software directly without any setup.